originalcindy/wax_wisdom/README.md

 CSRF protection for form submissions.
 Data encryption for sensitive information like passwords using Django's built-in authentication.
 Role-based access control to restrict sensitive data to authorized users.
-Role-based access control (RBAC) is implemented using Django's Group and Permission systems.
-Patients, specialists, and admins are grouped based on their role, and their access to features and sensitive information is restricted accordingly.
-Patients can only access their own medical data and booking history, while specialists can only view data related to their consultations.
-Admins have the broadest access for system management.

 ## Features